Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/IDE/README.md

     java -jar "Kaeon Origin.jar" "My Kaeon FUSION.op" "Argument 1" "Argument 2" "etc"

-### Exporting

-To run your Kaeon FUSION code as a stand-alone application without launching the IDE, place a ONE+ file called "Manifest.op" along with all the code files and resources for your application next to Kaeon Origin.
-The "Manifest.op" file should have one element containing the name of the main file of your application.
-Then,
-launch Kaeon Origin by opening it either from the file explorer or from the command line with no arguments.

-The manifest file may have a second element in the manifest file.
-If the second element contains the string "Prompt" and has no children, the user will be prompted to enter arguments before the program runs.
-If it contains the string "Arguments" and has one child, the content of the child will be used as the arguments for the program.

 ## Source Code

 The source code and references to the dependecies of Kaeon Origin can be found [here](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/tree/master/Kaeon%20FUSION/IDE/Source).